ojrlopez27/multiuser-framework/README.md

                 new Config.Builder().build() );
 ```

-Now, you can create a MUF by specifying a dedetailed configuration as follows:
+Now, you can create a MUF by specifying a detailed configuration as follows:

 ```java
 MultiuserFramework muf = MultiuserFrameworkContainer.startFramework(